Alps Hiking: Switzerland, Italy & France

 Matterhorn Basecamp hike

-- Ride a gondola from Zermatt to the start of your hike in Schwarzsee.
+- Ride a gondola from Zermatt to Schwarzsee, the starting point of today’s hike.

-- Eat your packed lunch or grab something at Hörnlihutt before embarking on your hike back down to Schwarzee station.
+- Eat your packed lunch or grab something at Hörnlihutt before embarking on your hike back down to Schwarzsee.

 Aosta region2 nights

-Day 7: Travel to Aosta region via the Great St. Bernard Pass & wine tasting in Aosta
+Day 7: Travel to Aosta region via the Great St. Bernard Pass & Aosta walking tour

 - Visit the Great St. Bernard Pass to learn about the history and breeding of St. Bernard rescue dogs over the centuries.